‘The Bachelor’ Finale Recap: Nick Viall’s Final Rose Goes To Vanessa Grimaldi

 He eventually chose Vanessa over Raven during the two-hour season finale.
 Vanessa, a 29-year-old special education teacher from Montreal, accepted Viall’s final rose, while the disappointed runner-up Raven Gates, who operates a fashion boutique in Arkansas, left in tears.

-Nick, a 36-year-old native of Wisconsin, who had experienced the pain of rejection in two previous seasons of the show, proclaimed his love for Vanessa.
-They kissed and Nick said, “Shall we go start our life?”
+Nick, a 36-year-old native of Wisconsin who had experienced the pain of rejection in two previous seasons of the show, proclaimed his love for Vanessa.

 But before the happy ending for the couple, Raven had met Nick’s parents a second time.